Back to Challenges

 Share it

 Across Europe, government response to the energy crisis has been largely untargeted.
-This is problematic, because of its inefficiency, unsustainability, inequity, and imprudence.
-It has incurred substantial costs, lowered incentives for energy saving among higher earners, redistributed regressively, and caused inflationary pressures.
+This has incurred substantial costs, lowered incentives for energy saving among higher earners, redistributed regressively, and caused inflationary pressures.
 The pervasiveness of this untargeted approach can be attributed to the challenges governments face with outdated welfare systems, making the realisation of 'just transition' principles more difficult.
 A more targeted approach, while crucial, demands a higher level of administrative capacity and is politically more challenging to sell compared to a policy that benefits everyone broadly.
-However, an increasingly shared viewpoint advocates that the climate transition and its broader societal transformation necessitate government intervention to ensure equitable outcomes.
-Recent developments, such as the EU’s announcement of a Social Climate Fund, underscore this need, aiming to support the most vulnerable 'energy poor' households through targeted renovation subsidy schemes, retrofitting of social housing, and direct financial assistance.
-Nonetheless, many Member States lack sufficient experience and knowledge about effective policy instruments for implementation, emphasising the necessity for further research and experimentation in this domain.
+Nonetheless, an increasingly shared viewpoint advocates that the climate transition and its broader societal transformation necessitate government intervention to ensure equitable outcomes.

 System knowledge